Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/SystemGlossaries.md

 - It has a more complex design, and higher redundancy to sustain any fault in one of its components.
 - A system can be highly available but not fault-tolerant, and it can be both.
 - `If an application is said to be fault-tolerant then it is also considered highly available.`
-- In AWS, fault tolerance can be implemented using `active-active` failover policy ( instead of `active-passive` policy ) in `HA cluster`.
+- In AWS, fault tolerance can be implemented using `active-active` fail-over policy ( instead of `active-passive` policy ) in `HA cluster`.

 ![img.png](10_Others_assests/ha_vs_fault_tolerant.png)